mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 a Windows 10 PC with an Intel&reg; Core&trade; i5-9600K CPU @ 3.70GHz
 and 32GB of RAM, in Python 3.6.9 running in an Ubuntu Windows Subsystem for Linux environment.

+### Next lesson

+The next lesson in the workshop is about [List Comprehension](../optimizing-python-list-comprehension/index.html)